The best notebooks for photographers in 2023

 • Pricey

-A photographer designed the Mosh Planner with very specific photographer needs in mind.
-It has a whole slew of preformatted pages for everything from gear serial numbers and contacts to scouting templates, adventure calendars, and lined papers for jotting memories.
+A designed the Mosh Planner with very specific photographer needs in mind.
+It has a whole slew of preformatted pages for everything from gear serial numbers and contacts to location scouting templates, adventure calendars, and lined papers for jotting memories.
 It has the entire spectrum of the photographic process covered from start to finish.

 The trip planner pages give you everything you need to scheme up your adventures, including packing list space and the ability to note moon phases.
 And, should you be new to traveling as a photographer, the notebook even contains suggested packing lists for different types of locations.